|Current Anaheim Ducks GM Brian Burke made

 The 1974-75 Washington Capitals proved that when losing 37 straight on the road, a garbage can will actually make an acceptable trophy. ...more

-But it was a big deal in Hartford according to Maguire.
+But it was a big deal in Hartford according to McGuire.

-Burke didn't like the song, but Maguire was one of many, including, Gordie Howe, who would suddenly just hum the song.
+Burke didn't like the song, but McGuire was one of many, including, Gordie Howe, who would suddenly just hum the song.

-"Not just me," Maguire said.
+"Not just me," McGuire said.
 "Whether they were working out or on a plane or different things.
-(Maguire hums the song).
+(McGuire hums the song).
 It's a pretty catchy tune.
 Gordie heard it a lot because he scored.
 Whenever you heard it, you did something well."

 "Everything they had done in Hartford to that point had less than desirable results," said Burke, who built the 2007 Stanley Cup champion Anaheim Ducks.
 "We changed uniforms, we eliminated the fight song, we made some major moves that would have led to long-term success but it just didn't work out between me and the owner and I went back to the NHL."

-With Burke gone, Whalers fans welcomed the song back, and Maguire, who remained with the team in 1993, thought it was the right move to restore the song.
+With Burke gone, Whalers fans welcomed the song back, and McGuire, who remained with the team in 1993, thought it was the right move to restore the song.

 Is the Whalers' legacy Brass Bonanza?